 However, before you lace up your trainers or walking boots and prepare to embrace the elements, it’s important to consider your safety.

 • Share your location – make sure a friend or family member knows your running route and what time you expect to be home.
 If you own a smart phone, an easy way to do this is to share your location.
 Simply click on the chosen individual’s name in your contacts and you should see an option to ‘Share My Location’.
-If this isn’t an option on your phone, why not send a message to a friend or family member, and don’t forget to let them know when you’ve arrived home safely.
+If this isn’t an option on your phone, send a message to a friend or family member to tell them your route and when you're leaving, and don’t forget to let them know when you’ve arrived home safely.

 • Enjoy being in nature – whilst listening to music, podcasts and audiobooks can help to motivate and keep you moving, going without headphones is often the safest option when you’re exercising in the countryside.
 If you’re running or walking anywhere secluded, without footpaths or using narrow roads, it’s important that you can hear what’s going on around you.